COMPUTER SCIENCE (CS)

 Transfer Credit: CSU; UC

-Number systems and their rules for arithmetic; basic computer organization concepts; register manipulation, pseudocode development; instruction formats, addressing modes, parameter passing using a stack frame; assemblers and linkage editors; modular program design and development.
-For Computer Science, Computer Engineering, Mathematics, and Science majors, but open to all qualified students.
-Total of 54 hours lecture and 54 hours laboratory.
+Hands-on computer programming of CS 066 - Computer Architecture and Assembly Language Programming topics.
+Implementation of base conversions; computer organization concepts; register manipulation, pseudocode development; instruction formats, addressing modes, parameter passing using a stack frame; assemblers and linkage editors; modular program design and development using the Assembly Language program.
+This laboratory course is intended for STEM Majors in Computer Science, Computer Engineering, Mathematics, and Science majors, but open to all qualified students.
+Total of 54 hours laboratory.

 Introduction to computer programming with a focus on data science tools and techniques using the R programming language.
 Topics include basic data types, variables, control flow, functions, vectors, matrices, lists, data frames, data importing, functional programming, version control, data wrangling, data visualization, and data modeling.
 Programming projects.
 Total of hours 18 lecture and 54 hours laboratory.